ray-project/ray/doc/source/serve/getting_started.md

 - {ref}`serve-pytorch-tutorial`
 - {ref}`serve-tensorflow-tutorial`

-## Converting to Ray Serve Deployment
+## Converting to a Ray Serve Deployment

 This tutorial's goal is to deploy this model using Ray Serve, so it can be scaled up and queried over HTTP.
 We'll start by converting the above Python